OBJECTIVE

 Introduction:

 A seed is a magical package.
-Inside rests a baby plant awaiting the right conditions for its emergence and growth.
+Inside rests a baby plant awaiting the right conditions for its emergence and grow.
 The baby plant (embryo) is ‘asleep’ in the seed along with enough food to supply energy for the plant until it grows its leaves.
 Many children (and adults) are fascinated when they first see the ‘baby’ resting inside the seed.
-The following is a simple activity for unlocking the magic of the seed.

 Activity:

-- Pass out three beans, which have been soaked overnight, to each student.
+- Pass out three of there soaked beans to each student.
 Have the students compare the soaked beans to the dry beans.
 How have they changed?
 Write these observations next to the dry bean observations on the board.

 - Instruct the students to, very gently, peel the seed coat (thin, pale layer covering the meat of the bean) from one of the beans.
 Have them gently split the bean into two halves.
 Share observations.